DOI-USGS/fort-pymdwizard/docs/html_output/_sources/Getting Software Updates.rst.txt

 |  **Technical note:**

-Updates are made using simple Git commands to **fetch** and **merge** the master branch from this GitHub repository.
+Updates are made using simple Git commands to **fetch** and **merge** the main-v2.2 branch from this GitHub repository.
 The commands to execute this operation are stored in a file called “update\_wizard.bat” in the application’s install folder.
 Other issues that might prevent this update from working include:

 -  Edited or otherwise changed files in the local installation directory (merge conflict)
 -  Internet connectivity issues